alshedivat/al-folio/_posts/2023-01-14-metabolomics-introduction.md

     Where is metabolomics posited in omics filed?
 </div>

-Metabolomics is a **powerful** approach because metabolites and their concentrations, unlike other "omics" measures, directly reflect the underlying biochemical activity and state of cells / tissues/biosystems.
+Metabolomics is a **powerful** approach because metabolites and their concentrations, unlike other "omics" measures, directly reflect the underlying biochemical activity and state of cells/tissues/biosystems.
 Collectively, these small molecules and their interactions within a biological system are known as the metabolome.Metabolome closely relates to and best represents the molecular phenotype.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">